The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 ## Challenge

 Setup:
-* Create a new repo in GitHub called `first-express-server` and clone it down
+* Create a new repo in GitHub called `first-express-server`.
+Make sure to add a `.gitignore` template with `Node` selected.
+* Clone it down
 * Create a new folder called `server` and `cd` into it
 * Run `npm i express`
 * Run `npm i -g nodemon`